malachi-iot/embr/src/embr/platform/lwip/streambuf/README.md

 region provided by a pbuf.
 What is truly called for here is a circular buffer combined with resiliency to smaller non-contiguous regions.

+## netconn (copy)

+Due to complexity of 'nocopy' variety, we have a stand-in which is not as efficient and uses the netbuff copy mechanism.

+Considered mild DEBT because:

+* presence of streambuf implies efficiency, which this somewhat is not
+* mild because we're still nonblocking and there *are* conceivable use cases specifically for this variety, even when our 'nocopy' comes online